 - □ Clothing and personal toiletries.

-- Inventory of home contents and photographs/videotape of the house and landscape.
+- □ Inventory of home contents and photographs/videotape of the house and landscape.
 Contact your insurance agent for an inventory checklist.

-- ☐ Flashlight, portable radio tuned to an emergency radio station and extra batteries.
+- Flashlight, portable radio tuned to an emergency radio station and extra batteries.
 Change batteries annually.

-- ☐ Extra set of car and house keys.
+- □ Extra set of car and house keys.

-- ☐ Extra pair of eyeglasses.
+- □ Extra pair of eyeglasses.

-- ☐ Contact information for family, friends and physicians.
+- □ Contact information for family, friends and physicians.

-- ☐ Copy of this publication.
+- $\hfill\square$ Copy of this publication.

-How to Address the Functional Needs of People with Disabilities During an Evacuation
+How to Address the Special Needs of Vulnerable Populations During an Evacuation

-During a disaster, it is essential that people with disabilities receive proper care, as well as individuals with certain medical conditions.
+During a disaster, it is essential that individuals with special needs, including the elderly, people with medical problems and people with certain disabilities, receive proper care.

-- If an individual is dependent upon medications, equipment or has special dietary needs, plan to bring those items with you.
-Documentation about insurance and medical conditions should also accompany the person. - ☐ Transportation available to the general public during an emergency evacuation may not be suitable for people with disabilities.
-Plan ahead for their transportation. - □ Some people with disabilities are easily upset and stressed by sudden and frightening changes.
+- If the family member is dependent upon medications, equipment or has special dietary needs, plan to bring those items with you.
+Documentation about insurance and medical conditions should also accompany the person. - □ Transportation available to the general public during an emergency evacuation may not be suitable for family members with special needs.
+Plan ahead for their transportation. - □ Many special needs populations are easily upset and stressed by sudden and frightening changes.
 Your plans should ensure that a caregiver or trusted family member is able to stay with them at all times during an evacuation.